lukelex/csv_record/README.md

 ```

 ##Retrieving
-Records can be queried through the following methds:
+Records can be queried through the following methods:

 ```ruby
 Car.all # retrieves all saved records